AcclimateContainer/acclimate-container/README.md

 }
 ```

+## Installation

+Install the `acclimate/container` package using Composer.
+This will also also install
+`container-interop/container-interop`, which provides the `ContainerInterface`.

+**Warning:** If you install Acclimate with dev dependencies, you will get A LOT of packages from various frameworks
+(e.g., ZF, Symfony, Laravel, etc.).
+These packages are *required for testing only* to ensure that all of the adapter
+classes work correctly.
+They are not included when you run Composer with `--no-dev`.

 ## Basic usage

-**Acclimate: Container** provides a `ContainerAcclimator` object that is used to adapt a container object to the
+**Acclimate: Container** provides a `ContainerAcclimator` object that is used to adapt a container object to a
-normalized Acclimate `ContainerInterface`.
+normalized `ContainerInterface`.
 In terms of design patterns, it's essentially a factory for adapters.

 Here is an example of how to use the `ContainerAcclimator`: